Think you can't make more money? Think again. Any freelancer in the creative industries has the potential to increase their revenue.

 3. Gain credibility

 Just completed a beautiful project that you think would turn heads?
 Put yourself forward for an award.
 Won an impressive new client?
 Approach the media and tell them about it.
 If you're going to demand higher rates, you have to have some credibility to prove your worth.
-Because people really sit up and take notice of those who are making waves in the industry.
+Because people sit up and take notice of those who are making waves in the industry.

 4. Up your rates, but carefully